-We interview senior end users of consulting in France to help us to build up a rich picture of how trends in the consulting market are playing out within clients' organisations.
+We interview senior end users of consulting in the US to help us to build up a rich picture of how trends in the consulting market are playing out within clients' organizations.
 Our conversations focus on the following areas:

-- What's driving change in their organisation - How they are using consultants - Factors that affect the way clients work with consulting firms - What they value the most-and least-about working with consultants
+- What's driving change in their organization - How they are using consultants - Factors that affect the way clients work with consulting firms - What they value the most-and least-about working with consultants

 We also carry out client surveys.
-We surveyed 430 senior clients of consulting firms across France.
-All work in organisations with revenues in excess of €500m, and all have over 250 employees.
+We surveyed 735 senior clients of consulting firms across the US.
+The majority (97%) work for private sector organizations, many of which are multinationals.
+The remaining 3% work in various public sector organizations.
+All work in organizations with over 250 employees.